 Blood clots sometimes form within this type of fallen hemorrhoid, which can cause an extremely painful condition called a thrombosis.
 If a hemorrhoid becomes thrombosed, it can look rather frightening, turning purple or blue, and could possibly bleed.

 Despite their appearance, thrombosed hemorrhoids usually are not serious, though they can be very painful.
 They will resolve on their own in a couple of weeks.
-If the pain is unbearable, your doctor usually can remove the blood clot from the thrombosed hemorrhoid, which stops the pain.
+If the pain is unbearable, your doctor or colorectal surgeon usually can remove the blood clot from the thrombosed hemorrhoid, which stops the pain.

 Although most people think hemorrhoids are abnormal, almost everyone has them.
 Hemorrhoids help control bowel movements.
 Hemorrhoids cause problems and can be considered abnormal or a disease only when the hemorrhoidal clumps of vessels enlarge.